Tea-pott/Data-Journal/_posts/2021-02-20-Hello-World.md

 comments: true
 ---

-This is my hello world post for my blog where I'm going to briefly tell you, how I began gaining interest in Data Science and what I'm doing to learn which could be useful for you too.
+This is my hello world post for my blog where I'm going to briefly tell you, how I began gaining interest in Data Science and what I'm doing to learn.

 So I studied applied chemistry in my bachelors and then for my masters, I applied and got admission to material sciecne in Germany which I started couple years back.
 I've kinda always wanted to do something in software development and I knew it's going to be a very useful skill for doing all sorts of things.
 For me, it was something that I could gain magical powers with to do cool stuff and build tools that make tasks much easier and help people in one way or another.